 3. Find two dice.
 You could take them out of an old board game.
-If you do not have access to dice, you can use this website to do a virtual dice roll
+If you don’t have access to dice there are virtual dice roll websites you can use.

 1. Go to a room with several books.

 2. Choose a book at random.
-Do not spend too much time selecting one.
+Don’t spend too much time selecting one.